apache/zeppelin/docs/setup/security/shiro_authentication.md

 ### PAM
-[PAM](https://en.wikipedia.org/wiki/Pluggable_authentication_module) authentication support allows the reuse of existing authentication moduls on the host where Zeppelin is running.
+[PAM](https://en.wikipedia.org/wiki/Pluggable_authentication_module) authentication support allows the reuse of existing authentication modules on the host where Zeppelin is running.
 On a typical system modules are configured per service for example sshd, passwd, etc. under `/etc/pam.d/`.
 You can either reuse one of these services or create your own for Zeppelin.
-Activiting PAM authentication requires two parameters:
+Activating PAM authentication requires two parameters:
  1. realm: The Shiro realm being used
  2. service: The service configured under `/etc/pam.d/` to be used.
 The name here needs to be the same as the file name under `/etc/pam.d/`